dhuo/msan622/homework1/README.md

 #### Discussion####
 It is obvious that the Mixed gener movie have the most counts among other movies, and the lowest counts goes to Animation.
-I used 'ylim()' to limit the range from 0 to 2000, to be able to see the zero point of the count. and use 'fill' to color the bars with different color by genres, consistent with the scatterplot color.
+I used [ylim()] to limit the range from 0 to 2000, to be able to see the zero point of the count. and use [fill] to color the bars with different color by genres, consistent with the scatterplot color.

 - [Barchart]{hw1-bar.png)

 ###Plot3: Small Multiples###